heja1600/DT050A-Laboration-1/README.md

 ## Laboration 3

 Not very well coded, not at all actually.
 But i was in a hurry to do the last laboration, i might work it out better later.
-Doesnt work for alot of bots lel :D